Kleene-Star/KleeneStar.Core/doc/kleenestar.form.md

 Access to forms is governed by a fine-grained permission model aligned with class permissions and augmented with form-specific rules.
 Context-dependent filters, time-limited rights, and audit requirements enable flexible control of read, write, and administrative access.

-An integrated audit system records all relevant actions around forms—accesses, changes, archiving, deletions, and permission checks.
-Each action is logged with a timestamp, user identity, class and form reference, and action type.
-These data support traceability, error analysis, compliance, and state restoration.
+An integrated audit system records all relevant actions related to forms, including accesses, changes, archiving, deletions, and permission checks.
+Each action is logged with a timestamp, the user identity, the class and form reference, and the type of action performed.
+This data supports traceability, facilitates error analysis, ensures compliance, and enables restoration of previous states.

 ```
 ╔KleeneStar.Core═══════════════════════════════════════════════════════════════════════╗